Skip to content

 MaterialApp(

-checkerboardRasterCacheImages: true, // Highlights cached images
+checkerboardRasterCacheImages: true, // Highlight cached images

-checkerboardOffscreenLayers: true, // Highlights offscreen rendering
+checkerboardOffscreenLayers: true, // Highlight offscreen rendering

 home: MyApp(),